abbyazari/abbyazari.github.io/_pages/join.md

 ## Open Opportunities

 The Azari Research Group (ARG) regularly has openings for interested students.
-Please see below for the current status (updated March 24, 2025).
+Please see below for the current status (updated April 3, 2025).

 Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).
 I often support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey or are pursuing a change in their careers.